notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 Save the digest value of the image from the output of the `docker push` command.

-{{% alert title="Warning" color="warning" %}}
-Always use the digest value of an image when signing since they are immutable.
-Tag values are mutable and can reference a different container image than the original signed container image.
-{{% /alert %}}

 An example output of `docker push`:

 ```output